-Senator Art Eggleton Calls on the Government to Launch a Basic Income Pilot ProjectPublished on 26 February 2016 News Releases by Senator Art Eggleton
+Senator Art Eggleton Calls on the Government to Launch a Basic Income Pilot ProjectPublished on 26 February 2016 News & Photos by Senator Art Eggleton

 (Ottawa, February 26, 2016) Senator Art Eggleton is calling on the federal government to launch a basic income pilot project.
 Senator Eggleton tabled the following motion in the Senate: